 Waterproofing – If you work outside this is an absolute must.
 If you drive a truck or work indoors driving a forklift you may not need your work boots to be waterproof.
 Still, it’s one of those things they should have (even if you don’t have a compelling need) just in case.
 You’ll also want your boots to be insulated if you work outside unless you like the idea of frozen toes in the winter.

-Durability – A work boots durability will largely be a function of the quality of the materials used in its fabrication.
+Durability – Durability will largely be a function of the quality of the materials used in its fabrication.
 The cheaper the materials the less durable.
-As a general rule the lower the price the lower quality the materials and the shorter life span for the work boots.
+As a general rule the lower the price the lower quality the materials and the shorter life span..
 There are exceptions to every rule of course but in a general sense, you’re going to get what you pay for.

-Work boot brands – If what you’re after are high quality work boots at a reasonable price you’ll want to confine your search to the major, well-known manufacturers.
+Brands – If what you’re after are high quality boots at a reasonable price you’ll want to confine your search to the major, well-known manufacturers.
 Beware of cheap imitations with names meant to sound like recognizable brands (“TimberCountry”, “Big Cat” for example) and keep in mind the old adage “If it sounds too good to be true it probably is”.

 Safety Tips Explained